Special Constable Service and Revenue Protection Department Policies

 • Role and impact of both conscious and unconscious bias on decision-making, and other factors that are appropriate to consider.

-• How was the TTC training Officers to use Discretion prior to the development of the Use of Discretion policy?
+• How was the TTC training Officers to use Discretion prior to the development of the Use of Discretion Policy?

-Key components of the Use of Discretion policy, such as anti-racism and anti-bias practices, were provided to Fare Inspectors and Special Constables as a part of their onboarding training.
-The Use of Discretion policy formalizes existing training to emphasize the importance of the role and impact of both conscious and sub-conscious bias in decision-making.
+Key components of the Use of Discretion Policy, such as anti-racism and anti-bias practices, were provided to Fare Inspectors and Special Constables as a part of their onboarding training.
+The Use of Discretion Policy formalizes existing training to emphasize the importance of the role and impact of both conscious and sub-conscious bias in decision-making.

 Discretion was also integrated into our hiring processes, Officers must successfully complete scenario training that focuses on the application of discretion.
 The training scenarios specifically assess the individual's ability to exercise discretion.